-In 2022, Ed founded illume Media, an a la carte publishing agency offering ghostwriting, writing, editing, book-doctoring, design, and hybrid publishing expertise to clients interested in any or all of these services.
+In 2022, Ed founded illume Media, an a la carte agency offering ghostwriting, writing, editing, book-doctoring, design, and hybrid publishing expertise to clients interested in any or all of these services.

-A fifth-generation New Yorker, Ed now lives near Newport, RI.
+A fifth-generation New Yorker, Ed now lives (and sails) near Newport, RI.
 Before moving to RI in 1994 he worked for 14 years in New York publishing, doing stints at St. Martin’s Press, Macmillan, etc., with an emphasis on books concerning computer science and business computing.
 (His tenure included seven years as Director of Computer Publishing Programs at Macmillan/MBCI and its successor firm, Newbridge.)

 Connect with Ed on social media: